GDBR: Label Recovery Attack Against Partial Gradient Encryption in Federated Learning: Methodology

+\begin{proof} By invoking Theorem~\ref{theorem:fc_relu_stack} and Theorem~\ref{theorem:conv_relu_stack}, we determine the activation gradient $\nabla\mathbf{a}^{[1]}_k$ for the initial layer.
+Given that the weight gradient $\nabla\mathbf{W}^{[1]}_k$ is observable from the shared gradient updates, we have:

+For the subsequent intermediate layers $l \in \{2, \ldots, L-1\}$, we utilize the recursive relationship established in Theorem~\ref{theorem:fc_relu_stack}.
+Recognizing that the input to layer $l+1$ is the activated output of layer $l$ (i.e., $\nabla\mathbf{x}^{[l+1]} = \nabla\mathbf{a}^{[l]}$), the inference of the feature gradients proceeds as:

+Finally, applying Lemma~\ref{lemma:fc_basic} to the output layer ($l=L$), the gradient with respect to the logits $\nabla\mathbf{z}^{[L]}$ is derived as:

+Together, these derivations establish a recursive framework for recovering feature gradients, propagating from the initial layer to the final output logits. \end{proof}

-We name the above derivations as the \textit{gradient bridge} that connects the gradient w.r.t. the first FC or Conv layer to the gradient w.r.t. the output logits.
-In this scenario, only the gradient $\nabla\mathbf{W}^{[1]}$ of the first stack in the bottom layers and the global model $\bm{\theta}_\text{g}$ are required for inferring the gradient $\nabla\mathbf{z}^{[L]}$ of the output logits.
-In FL collaboration, the model weights $\mathbf{W}^{[l]}$ in each layer are known to the server, and the activated features $\mathbf{a}^{[1]}$ can also be estimated by fitting some auxiliary data into the model.
-Our finding of the gradient bridge breaks the limitation of the restricted gradient sharing in FL, which is the foundation of the GDBR attack.
+We designate the derived recursive relationship as the \emph{gradient bridge}, establishing a direct pathway between the gradient of the initial FC/Conv layer and the output logits.
+Crucially, this formulation implies that recovering the target gradient $\nabla\mathbf{z}^{[L]}$ requires only the weight gradient of the first layer, $\nabla\mathbf{W}^{[1]}$, and the global model parameters $\bm{\theta}_\text{0}$.
+In the FL context, since $\bm{\theta}_\text{0}$ is broadcast to all participants and the activation $\mathbf{a}^{[1]}$ can be approximated using auxiliary data, the gradient bridge effectively circumvents FL's gradient masking.
+This mechanism serves as the theoretical foundation for our GDBR attack.

-\begin{myframed} \textbf{Note:} Given the gradient $\nabla\mathbf{W}^{[1]}$ of the first FC or Conv in the bottom layers, the \textit{gradient bridge} can be built to infer the gradient $\nabla\mathbf{z}^{[L]}$ w.r.t. the output logits. \end{myframed}